hash-bang/angular-observer/README.md

 * Watch an object hierarchically by path
 * Fully-featured event system - `emit(), on()`, `one()`, `once()`, `off()` are all supported
+* Self-destructing watchers - remove the watcher completely when no other hooks are present (works well with `once` / `one` event handlers to only capture one change then stop watching)

 ```javascript